Vanuatu's Council of Chiefs is to receive assistance from an Australian University to take a greater role in the nation's future.

 He says his centre will work alongside the Council and be directed by what they want.

-"I think that's one of the challenges that Australia has to face really which is how can it utilise its economic resources and political and military power in the service of Pacific Island countries but in ways that really place the Pacific Islands at the heart of the solution of their own problems rather than have Australia at the heart of other countries problems.
-I think that is a recipe which is doomed to failure"
+"I think that's one of the challenges that Australia has to face really, which is how can it utilise its economic resources and political and military power in the service of Pacific Island countries but in ways which really place the Pacific Islands at the heart of the solution of their own problems rather than have Australia at the heart of the solution of other countries problems.
+I think that is a recipe which is doomed to failure."

 The Director Australian Centre for Peace and Conflict Studies, Professor Kevin Clements,